Niernen22/test_runner_webapp/README.md

 This is a webapplication in the process, the goal is to let developers make their own test plans and run them independently from system administrators.

 At the moment the following is available:
+- Login required for viewing every page
+  - Add User: create and delete users (alternatively, there's script for both of these functions to run in the terminal independently without login: create_user.py, delete_user.py)
+  - Users: Listing all users, showing admin prviliges ONLY ADMINS can add or delete users on the page and see these buttons.
+Unpriviliged users can see the user list if they copy the url, but not the functions.
 - Main Page: Jobs and their statuses
 - Test Steps for Test ID [..]: Test job's steps
 - Edit Steps: Delete and Add steps for a job (ID, Test ID, Step Name, Order Number, Type, SQL Code, Target User